semantics/, contracts/, and query, it emits byte-identical SQL every time.

 Dialect adapter

-The compiler builds one dialect-neutral SQLGlot AST; a dialect adapter transpiles it to the target engine: type mapping, identifier quoting,LIMIT injection, and the read-only guarantee.
+The compiler builds one dialect-neutral SQLGlot AST.
+A dialect adapter transpiles it to the target engine: type mapping, identifier quoting,LIMIT injection, and the read-only guarantee.
 Adding a database and supporting its SQL dialect are independent concerns.

 Dialects shipped today: PostgreSQL, DuckDB, SQLite, matching the queryable connectors.
-An unrecognized dialect name that SQLGlot itself understands still works via a generic adapter; anything else falls back to the PostgreSQL adapter to preserve existing behavior.
+An unrecognized dialect name that SQLGlot itself understands still works via a generic adapter.
+Anything else falls back to the PostgreSQL adapter to preserve existing behavior.

 Determinism & headless